-As a response to land scarcity, climate change, the decreasing stock of fossil fuels, and the paving of natural soil that results in more flooding when it rains, this project for my graduation studio proposes to extend cities to the water in urban areas.
+As a response to land scarcity, climate change, the decreasing stock of fossil fuels, and the paving of natural soil that results in more flooding when it rains, this project for my graduation studio at Delft University of Technology proposes to extend cities to the water in urban areas with a modular and self-sustaining system.
 The focus was to create a beautiful place on the water where people want to live, that is completely self-sustaining and designed in such a way that it can respond to future scenarios and applied to multiple locations.
 The case study for my graduation project is located between Nemo and the Marine terrain in Amsterdam.
 The plot is created by the shore on the east, and a boat route on the west.

 The backbone of the project is a jetty connected to land.
 This jetty contains various infrastructure and the routing.
 To this "backbone", elements can be "plugged-in", such as houses and floating, public modules.
 The houses are placed on one side of the jetty, and the public modules on the opposite.
 This way, the private side of the houses can always be oriented towards the sun.
 Furthermore, by placing the houses on one side of the jetty, a relation to the water is created.